Luna-za-tuna/Personal_Recipe/_posts/2023-10-17-instant-pot-rice.md

     1. Wash rice
     2. Add rice and water to instant pot
     3. Pressure cook high for 3 minutes
-    4. Let pressure decrease naturally for 10 minutes then vent raining pressure
+    4. Let pressure decrease naturally for 10 minutes then vent remaining pressure
   notes_markdown: |-
     * Each half cup of rice is about 1 serving.
 This can be scaled up or down as much as needed
 ---